browserengineering/book/book/scheduling.md

-The point of a task is that it can be created at one point in time, and then run at some later time by a task runner of some kind, according to a scheduling algorithm.[^event-loop] In our browser, the task runner will store tasks in a first-in first-out queue:
+The point of a task is that it can be created at one point in time, and then run at some later time by a task runner of some kind, according to a scheduling algorithm.[^event-loop] In our browser, the task runner will store tasks in a first-in, first-out queue:

 [^event-loop]: The event loops we discussed in [Chapter 2](graphics.md#eventloop) and [Chapter